 The media reports that the single-family home as we know it is dying.

 DAVID FREELAND: Single-family homes used to be sort of experimental ground in Los Angeles for architects.
-There is a rich history of case study houses by the likes of Frank Gehry, Richard Neutra, and so on.
+There is a rich history of case study houses by the likes of Richard Neutra.
 These architects were really experimenting with the type.
 What we have seen more recently is that, thanks to the cost of real estate there is a lot more risk involved.